xsyncio/sierra-dev/docs/installation.md

 ## 🚀 Next Steps

-Now that Sierra SDK is installed:
+Now that Sierra Dev is installed:

 1. **[Learn Core Concepts](concepts.md)** - Understand how it all works
 2. **[Quick Start Tutorial](quickstart.md)** - Build your first invoker